Toyota Avanza: Markets

+Americas

+Costa Rica

+For the Costa Rica market, Avanza was launched on 26 July 2022, it is offered solely in High Line trim, powered by a 1.5-litre 2NR-VE engine, with CVT as standard.

+Mexico

+The third-generation Avanza was released in Mexico on 14 March 2022.
+Powered by the 1.5-litre 2NR-VE engine as standard powertrain, it is offered in LE (manual only) and XLE (CVT only) grade levels.

+Peru

+The third generation Toyota Avanza was launched in Peru in June 2022, with 4 variants available, powered by a 1.5-litre 2NR-VE engine, options between a 5-speed manual or CVT.

 Asia

+Bangladesh

+The Bangladesh market Avanza was launched together with the Veloz and Raize on 5 June 2022, it is offered in a sole variant, powered by a 1.5-litre 2NR-VE engine, with CVT as standard.

 Indonesia

 For the Indonesian market, grade levels for the Avanza consists of 1.3 E and 1.5 G, both available with either a manual transmission or CVT.
-Until September 2023, the 1.5 G grade was also available with advanced driver-assistance systems package branded as Toyota Safety Sense as an option.
+Until September 2023, the 1.5 G grade with CVT transmission was also available with advanced driver-assistance systems package and 6 SRS Airbags branded as Toyota Safety Sense as an option.

 Philippines

 The third-generation Avanza was launched in the Philippines on 7 March 2022 and is offered in 1.3 J (manual only), 1.3 E (manual and CVT), and 1.5 G (CVT only) grade levels.

 Vietnam

 The Vietnamese model was launched on 22 March 2022 and is marketed as the Avanza Premio to distinguish it from the previous generation.
 Exclusively available with the 1.5-litre 2NR-VE engine, it is offered with two transmission options: manual and CVT.
 The latter is equipped with six airbags, Blind Spot Monitoring (BSM) and Rear Cross Traffic Alert (RCTA).